The Community Patrol Unit

 - A large percentage of team policing projects in Area One is geared around the LCBO establishments.
 Peterborough Police Service works closely with the AGCO and the bar owners to ensure a safe Downtown experience.

-Area 1 is a unique patrol zone due to its downtown culture.
-The area has a large business and service industry during the day and an entertainment district at night, but also houses a residential area.
+Area 1 is a unique patrol zone and the location of the City’s vibrant downtown containing a large business and service industry during the day, an entertainment district at night and also housing a residential area.

-Area 1 has the largest number of officers, 16, patrolling this area, with eight assigned as foot patrol in addition to the eight community patrol drivers.
+In 2019 Area 1 had the largest number of officers, 16, patrolling the area, with eight assigned as foot patrol and eight community patrol drivers.

-There were two team meetings held during 2018 where team members met as a group to discuss current trends and issues and to establish a focus for members of the team to work collectively in order to best serve the downtown community as a whole.
-Members from the Downtown Business Improvement Area were invited to express their views of the downtown and their policing needs.
+There were two team meetings held in 2019 where team members met as a group to discuss current trends and issues and to establish a focus for members of the team to work collectively in order to best serve the downtown community.

 - Area Two encompasses the northern part of the City and includes Trent University, the Rotary Trail, the Riverview Park & Zoo and the Chemong Road corridor.